heliphix/salary_calculator_nl/README.md

-A simple salary calculator based on a Dutch payslip
+This is a simple salary calculator based on the Dutch payslip.